udayaKherath/ML-Model-Drift-Detection/README.md

 ### 7. Evaluation
 The performance of each model in detecting drifts was evaluated using various metrics, including precision, recall, F1-score, and area under the ROC curve (AUC).
 We compared the effectiveness of different models and techniques in identifying data and concept drift under different scenarios.

-### 8. Model Deployment
-The best-performing drift detection model(s) were deployed in a production environment using containerization techniques such as Docker.
-We implemented monitoring systems to continuously monitor for drifts and trigger alerts when detected.

 ## Results
 Our experiments demonstrate that the developed drift detection system is effective in detecting both data and concept drifts in ML models.
 The system achieved high accuracy and